Syennagraham/hps_pilot_interface/README.md

 # hps_pilot_interface
 The purpose of this repository is to provide a HPS pilot interface where the screen will become **RED** if the pilot is too close to the surface or the bottom and will become **GREEN** if the pilot is in the middle of the pool based on pressure/depth.
 This code will also read two RPM sensors and their average RPM out to the screen.

+Depth and RPM Data will be written to an SD card file.
+Remember to change .txt extension to .csv file before importing to google sheets/excel.

 # TO DO:
  1. Test pressure sensors and calibrate them